 I’m looking forward to connecting.
 Thank you.

 Again, this is an effective technique to open up a direct dialogue with the poster notifying people of new opportunities.
 It’s important to note in both options, a clear and engaging LinkedIn profile is incredibly important since it serves as your interim resume.
-So if you want some tips on make sure it’s as good as can be, here are 31 ideas to help it stand out.

 As the weeks progressed, my fiancé went on final round interviews with two companies—neither of which he applied to online.
 Would he have received an interview (and offer!) if he’d applied to these companies directly through the website?
 I guess we’ll never know.

 But my prediction is he beat out several other applicants whose resumes will never receive so much as a second glance.